• Skip to primary navigation

 5. Return the biscotti to the oven for another 25 minutes for the second bake.
 Remove from oven and allow to cool completely before storing.
 Store in an airtight container at room temperature for a few weeks.

-6. For caramel drizzle, melt caramel chips and coconut oil in a small bowl.
-Use a spoon to drizzle over the tops of the biscotti slices.
-Move the biscotti to the fridge for a minute or two to quickly set the caramel drizzle.
+6. For the drizzle topping, melt caramel, butterscotch, or white chocolate chips and coconut oil.
+(Leave out the coconut oil if you don't have it.)
+To melt, use the microwave in short bursts or a small saucepan on low heat.
+Use a spoon to drizzle melted chocolate over the biscotti slices.
+Move the biscotti to the fridge or freezer for a few minutes to quickly set the drizzle.

 Notes